SchizoDuckie/unicornpoep/refactor-plan.md

         *   **Assets:** Copy necessary asset directories (e.g., `css/`, `js/lib/`, `images/`, `fonts/`) from the root directory into the `v2` directory.
         *   **Path Adjustments:** Modify all paths within `v2/index.html` (for CSS, JS, images) and within copied assets (like CSS `url()` paths) to use relative paths that correctly point to resources *within* the `v2` directory structure.
 This ensures `v2` runs independently.
     *   **Benefit:** This approach allows side-by-side comparison of the original and refactored code and enables independent testing of the `v2` version by serving `v2/index.html`.
+    *   **Mandatory V2 Code Verification:** Before implementing or modifying *any* component, service, or utility within the `v2` directory based on this plan, the developer **MUST** first check if a corresponding file already exists in the `v2/js/...` structure.
+If a V2 file exists, its current implementation **MUST** be read, understood, and used as the basis for any changes. **DO NOT** overwrite existing V2 code without review.
+If V1 code exists but no V2 code does, use V1 as a reference for refactoring into the V2 structure.
+If unsure, ask.

 4.  **Proposed Solution: Event Bus & Component-Based UI**